Mark Kriegel: Television

 In 2011–12, Kriegel hosted a sports-themed interview show, Barfly, for FOX Sports Net.
-In June, 2012, he joined the NFL Network as an analyst on the launch of its morning show, NFL AM.
-He now does essay pieces for the network's Total Access show and Sunday features for Game Day Morning.
-Kriegel also writes the Emmy-winning All Access series for Showtime.
+In June, 2012, he joined NFL Network as an analyst on the launch of its morning show, NFL AM.
+He contributed essay pieces for the network's Total Access show and Sunday features for Game Day Morning.
+Kriegel also wrote the Sports Emmy-winning All Access series for Showtime.
 His All Access: Chávez, about the turbulent relationship between the great Mexican boxer, Julio César Chávez, and his son, Julio Jr., explores the same father-son themes Kriegel focused on as a biographer.